pedrocunha/briskly/README.md

 - Search is not case sensitive
 - Results are returned only if they match beginning of word

-#### Production use

-This gem currently powers up the HouseTrip autocomplete with a total of ~96k keywords.
-The memory usage per unicorn worker (sinatra app) is around 300MB~.

 Note on Patches/Pull Requests
 =============================